Lemons N Lyme

 How to Make Stuffed Carrot Cake Cookies

-3. Using a hand mixer or stand mixer to cream together the coconut oil and sugar in a large bowl.
+• Using a hand mixer or stand mixer, cream together the coconut oil and sugar in a large bowl.
 Add the applesauce, egg, and vanilla and beat to combine.

-6. Pop the carrot cake cookie dough into the fridge while you preheat the oven to 350F.
+• Refrigerate the carrot cake cookie dough while you preheat the oven to 350F.
 Line a cookie sheet with parchment paper.

-7. When ready, scoop large portions of dough that are about 35g (about 2-3 Tbsp).
-I like to use a large cookie scoop for this Flatten the cookie in your hand and add a cream cheese dollop to the middle.
+• When ready, use a large cookie scoop to scoop dough balls that are about 35g (about 2-3 Tbsp).
+Flatten the cookie in your hand and add a cream cheese dollop to the middle.
 Fold the cookie around the filling and roll in your hand to create a smooth ball.
 Place the cookie on the prepared baking sheet.

 Substitutions and Variations

-• Oil: I haven't tested using butter or dairy-free butter in this recipe, but I think it would work just fine.
+• Coconut Oil: I haven't tested using butter or dairy-free butter in this recipe, but it should work.

-• Sugar: if you don't have coconut sugar, you can use ¼ cup of dark brown sugar and ¼ of white sugar.
+• Coconut sugar: if you don't have coconut sugar, you can use ¼ cup of dark brown sugar and ¼ of white sugar.

-• Orange zest: if you'd like to add a twist to these cookies, add ¼-1 teaspoon of orange zest to the batter.
-The more you use, the stronger the flavor becomes!
+• Orange zest: if you'd like to add a twist to these cookies, add ¼-1 teaspoon of fresh orange zest to the batter.
+The more you use, the stronger the flavor becomes, but orange does enhance the carrot flavor.

 Storage

 You don't have to use a scale, but it does make things more efficient and uniform.
-If you don't have a digital scale, use a large cookie scoop or about 2-3 tablespoon of dough per cookie.
-You should want to make sure you have enough dough to wrap around the cheesecake filling without gaps or tearing.
+Without a scale, use a large cookie scoop or about 2–3 tablespoons of dough per cookie.
+The key is making sure you have enough dough to fully wrap around the cream cheese filling without any gaps or thin spots, otherwise the filling leaks out during baking.

 tigernut flour